Table of Contents

 Hey there, I’m Monica, the mama behind the Canadian outdoor family blog “Maman on the Trail”.
 My blog chronicles the big and small adventures of myself, my husband, our toddler and our dog, on and off the hiking trail.
 I write about everything from hiking and camping to cloth diapering, babywearing and other eco-friendly lifestyle choices.
 My blog’s tagline is “Hiking.
 Camping.
 Parenting.” but it’s much more than that!
 As a family, we are passionate about getting outside together.

 Explore the natural world just outside your front door.
-Take your soul
+Take your souloutdoors.
+It’ll thank you.

 I hope to Inspire people to get outdoors, appreciate what it has to offer and have passion for it.
 Experience how nature can actually heal you just from the smells and sounds.
 Walking through a forest and hearing the birds, the sound of a creek, or the trees moving in the wind, its a calming effect.
 Hopefully though my words, photos, and videos, I can inspire others to get outside.
 Its so much better than TV!